micahriggan/blog/typescript-generics/template.md

 ## Conclusion
 Types help prevent common bugs.
 By using `generics<T>` we can define functions, classes, or types which work with variable types.

-This is powerful because it allows us to write logic that holds for many types
+This allows us to write logic that holds for many types.

+To generalize code, we need to identify repeated logic, even when it comes to types.